2nd Witold Friemann International

 - Each jury member gives points 0-100 evaluating the performances according to the following criteria: intonation, articulation, rhythmical precision, interpretation and musicality, the level of program.
 Final score is the average of the scores given by individual members of jury.

 - All participants of all categories will receive an E-Certificate after competition.
-Laureates of each solo category will receive the following prizes:
+Laureates of each solo category will receive additional monetary or non-monetary prizes.
+Choose laureates of the Senior and Junior category will perform during the12th European Clarinet Congress in Tilburg (Netherlands) 6-9 December 2023.
+In children category participants receive points as:

 90 – 100 Gold Medal